List of Abbott Elementary characters: Taylor Howard

 Taylor Howard is Barbara's daughter who begins dating Gregory after visiting the school for open house.
-She works for an alcohol-adjacent company, which Barbara disapproves of; instead wanting her to be a teacher, much like Janine.
+She works for an alcohol-adjacent company, which Barbara disapproves of, instead wanting her to be a teacher, much like Janine.
 She accompanies the school during their field trip to the zoo.
 In the second season, while unseen, Taylor breaks up with Gregory for being a "broke boi".
+Later Taylor gets married, becomes pregnant and gives birth to a daughter in season 5, who is entrusted to the care of Barbara.